 Spondylitis Association of America website.
 Available at:

 Ankylosing spondylitis.
-University of Washington Orthopedics & Sports Medicine Department website.
+University of Washington Orthopedics and Sports Medicine Department website.
 Available at:

 Firestein ED et al.